JElchison/chromecast-remote-for-children/README.md

     * Add Raspberry Pi to home Wi-Fi
 * Install Raspbian Lite (no need for a graphical environment)
 * Run `raspi-config`
-    * Update raspi-config
+    * Update raspi-config itself
     * Login to CLI on boot (not graphics desktop)
     * Change password
     * Set hostname
     * Add your locale to the list of selected locales
     * Set time zone
-    * Enable SSH
+    * Enable SSH (if you're running this headless like me)
     * Disable VNC
     * Disable serial
 * Reserve dynamic IP (if you desire to SSH into device after setup)